agitea/SLF_coldTolerance/README.md

 *code written by Anna J Turbelin*

 ## SCRIPTS
+Scripts 4, 6 and 8 are not used in the publication.

 1_SLF_coldTolerance_PATemp_F1S1 - script to plot temperature data from Blue Marsh lake where egg masses where collected and look at differences in autumn field acclimatization temperature between 2021 and 2022.